Making with Code

 • I can combine and reorganize pieces of data to explore new relationships and support my research question

-• I can generate summary statistics (mean, median, mode, frequency count) for describing the data
+• I can generate summary statistics (mean, median, mode, or frequency count) for describing the data

 • I can write readable code by using descriptive names for modules, functions, and variables